kimlories/John-Levin-Collection/README.md

  Jennie Lee

 ## Data:
-Data in John Levin's collection of wax cylinder catalogs will be transferred (cataloged) in a digital repository for eventual online publication.
+Data in John Levin's collection of wax cylinder catalogs will be transferred (cataloged) to a digital repository for eventual online publication.